Horyn: Populated points

-Vyshnivets, Yampil, Bilohiria, Hoshcha, Orzhiv, Stepan, Rychytsya, Oleksandria, and Derazhne.
+Vyshnivets, Yampil, Bilohiria, Hoshcha, Orzhiv, Stepan, Richytsya, Oleksandria and Derazhne.

-The river flows through the Kremenets, Zbarazh and Lanovetsky districts of the Ternopil region, Bilogirsky, Izyaslavsky and Slavutsky districts of the Khmelnytskyi region, as well as Ostroh, Goshcha, Rivne, Kostopil, Sarny, Volodymyrets and Dubrovytsia districts of the Rivne region.
+The river flows through the Kremenets Raion of the Ternopil region, Shepetivka Raion of the Khmelnytskyi region, as well as Dubno, Rivne and Sarny Raion of the Rivne region.

 Ecology

 Due to economic activity in the basin, there are crisis situations.
-The first of these is the placement of the Khmelnitsky NPP in the upper reaches (on the border of the Khmelnytsky and Rivne regions).
+The first of these is the placement of the Khmelnytskyi NPP in the upper reaches (on the border of the Khmelnytsky and Rivne regions).
 Due to the unsolved problem of technical water supply from the Southern Bug River, the NPP relieves the peak flood values, leaving only the minimum runoff in the channels of the channel.
 This leads to the development of channel erosion, siltation of wintering pits, channeling channels.
 As a result, during the years there was no observed flood in the upper and middle flows, there is no energy exchange between the channel and the floodplain, the phenomena of stagnation have developed.
 From the aquatic ecosystem, a group of macrophytes disappears, first of all rhest, ai, and jugs.

 The second of these problems is the processes of extended depression of groundwater formed in the Cretaceous-Marl region (the Goshchansk-Ostrozhsky region) due to the groundless collection of underground water for drinking water supply in the city of Rivne.
 The intense infiltration in the groundwater aquifers of the surface runoff enhances the channeling of the channel and degradation of the river ecosystem.

 Supplements the formation of the crisis situation in the Gorin River pollution of industrial and stormwater from the chemical association "Azot" below the city of Rivne and discharges of sewage from the Orzhiv wood-processing plant below the mouth of the Ustya River.

 In general, the formation of the quality of river basin waters is determined by the salt background (chlorides), nutrient-phosphate compounds, channel erosion, toxic impurities (copper).

 According to the complex ecological index, the river in the mouth part can be attributed to the class of moderately polluted rivers and transitional to the contaminated.

 The quality of river waters worsen periodic discharges (emergency) of sewage from sugar factories (Ostrozky, Babino-Tomahovsky, Mizotsky).